 International Standards Organization (ISO)

+Associacao Latino Americana dePneus e Aros (Brazil) (ALAPA)

 Annex 8

 Rolling resistance test equipment tolerances

 1. Purpose

 The limits specified in this annex are necessary in order to achieve suitable levels of repeatable test results, which can also be correlated among various test laboratories.
 These tolerances are not meant to represent a complete set of engineering specifications for test equipment; rather, they should serve as guidelines for achieving reliable test results.